securade/yolov7face/README.md

 ```

 If the *.pt file is available online rather than your local drive, or you want to keep your model information
-(e.g., name, version, URL, author, etc.) in a maintainable way, you may want to use `YOLOv7Model` class which
+(e.g., name, version, URL, author, etc.) in a maintainable way, you may want to use the `YOLOv7Model` class which
 is used to maintain YOLOv7 models.
 By passing a `filepath` and a `url` parameter to this class, if the model
 object is not found in the filepath, it will be automatically downloaded from the URL and saved to the filepath.
 After defining your model as a `YOLOv7Model` instance, you can pass it to the `weights` parameter of `YOLOv7Configs`: